CoinFabrik/scout/docs/docs/vulnerabilities/README.md

 We classified this issue, a deviation from best practices which could have security implications, under the [Validations and error handling](#vulnerability-categories) category and assigned it an Enhancement severity.

+### 16 - Avoid core::mem::forget

+The `core::mem::forget` function is used to forget about a value without running its destructor.
+This could lead to memory leaks and logic errors.

+We classified this issue, a deviation from best practices which could have security implications, under the [Best practices](#vulnerability-categories) category and assigned it an Enhancement severity.

+### 17 - Avoid format! macro

+The `format!` macro is used to create a String from a given set of arguments.
+This macro is not recommended, it is better to use a custom error type enum.

+We classified this issue, a deviation from best practices which could have security implications, under the [Validations and error handling](#vulnerability-categories) category and assigned it an Enhancement severity.

 ### 19 - Iterators over indexing

 The use of iterators over indexing is a best practice that should be followed in Rust.
 This is because accessing a vector by index is slower than using an iterator.
 Also, if the index is out of bounds, it will panic.